 Wooden tent in a secluded hardwood forest setting, 320-foot elevation drop from ridge top to valley campsite.
 Easy walk in / drive in ( 4 wheel drive ) trail access, plus five miles of woodland hiking trails on property, maps provided.
 The Wooden Tent campsite is accessible by four wheel drive vehicle if the soils are not saturated.
-If guests do not arrive in a four wheel drive vehicle we are able to transport people and / or gear to the site with a tractor and trailer, or UTV.
+If guests do not arrive in a four wheel drive vehicle, we are able to transport people and / or gear to the site with a tractor and trailer, or UTV.
 A hand cart is also available for those who care to walk in.
 Let us know your needs when you book with us and we will do our best to help you with getting to the site.
-Room at campsite for additional tents as well.
+The Wooden Tent sleeps 2 adults comfortably with plenty of room at campsite for additional tents as well, ( please inquire ).
 This campsite though close to highway access is very quiet and secluded.
 We apologize if you are able to get cell phone service or wifi.
 We can't afford the jamming equipment.
 The only artificial lights visible from the campsite are the occasional airplane and your own flashlights or lanterns ( strongly recommended because it is very dark in our woods at night).
 When the sky is clear, the stars are fabulous.

 Our Wooden Tent campsite is ideal for those looking for a quiet woodland setting, with a few comforts - a nice fireplace (with firewood), picnic table, outhouse, and solid shelter.
 We also provide a 3" - queen size mattress pad, on the floor of the Wooden Tent, and fresh drinking water in Thermos jugs.